You are in a maze of twisted little Deanna Rubins, all the same.

 Who are you?

-I work in the north end of Tokyo, in Akabane.
-I'm an English teacher at GEOS.
 Before I moved to Japan I was a software engineer at General Electric (Healthcare division), "writing Perl code so people don't have to write Cobol".
 I lived in Seattle for five years, before moving to Japan in the summer of 2007.
 Before Seattle, I lived in Pittsburgh, and I'm originally from Philadelphia.
 I don't say "yinz" or "youse", but I do still say "iggles" and "stillers".
 I have a degree in Technical Writing and Computer Science from Carnegie Mellon University, and my brain is full of random numbers.
 And kanji.
 LOTS of kanji.

 Ok, so why "dr4b"?